Null-Sec404/Termux-Nethunter/README.md

 - unzip <new file name> && chmod +x <new file name>
 - ./<new file name> or bash <new file name>
 - Take a seat and drink some coffe or tea and wait
+- If you need to add extra keys type exit logout nethunter and chmod +x extra_keys && bash extra_keys

-# IF YOU GET ERROR OR SOMETHING TO MY SCRIPT
+# IF YOU GET AN ERROR OR SOMETHING TO MY SCRIPT
 - please check my script first before issues

 P.S If you do nothing wrong my script will install termux useful packages and install kali-nethunter and update file for nethunter after you type nh -r